top of page

 Jean Anderson Hall

-I first became involved in politics in 1974- the winter of discontent- when my husband said “What are we going to do to help?”
+I first became involved in politics in 1974 - the winter of discontent - when my husband said “What are we going to do to help?”
 Both teachers, we joined the Labour Party (LP) and became grassroots activists from then on.
 In 1979 we campaigned for a Scottish Parliament with the Labour Party, believing it was a matter for the individual and that half the L.P. were in favour; also, in 1997 and were delighted when we won our Parliament.

+In 2014 I felt Independence was a natural progression and campaigned under LABOUR FOR INDY.
+Three days after the referendum I wrote a nasty letter to Alastair Darling, accusing him of being Cameron’s stooge, and resigned from the L.P.
 I felt sad that I had lost my political home- glad when The National was started, and through its adverts found first Radical Independence (with RISE , for which I campaigned in the 2015 General Election) and then Women For Independence and when the National advertised a meeting to start Pensioners for Indy I was there and it became my main group.
+I also admire Believe in Scotland, for their campaigning materials, and the Think Tank Commonweal for their ideas for an Independent Scotland, also All Under One Banner, for making us visible to the public and one another.

-I believe we must make ourselves visible, so I join any local groups holding stalls or activities with my banners to attach to railings (light to carry) I also believe in always wearing a Saltire, whether a badge, a shopping bag, a hat, a mask, or earrings ( they get the most favourable comments!).
-The OOTNABOOT Wifies also join these groups and do a great job!
-NOW is the Time!
+I believe we must make ourselves visible, so I join any local groups holding stalls or activities with my banners and always wearing a Saltire.
+Whether a badge, a shopping bag, a hat, a mask, or earrings ( they get the most favourable comments!)

 Jean